alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 predictor.

 This model is trained in a two stage process.
-First, it is trained using imitation learning on human games provided by Blizzard.
-My notes from the match say that it takes 3 days to train the imitation learning baselines.
+First, it is trained using [imitation learning](https://sites.google.com/view/icml2018-imitation-learning/) on human games provided by Blizzard.
+My notes from the match say that it takes 3 days to train the imitation learning baseline.

-The models are then further trained using IMPALA and population-based training, plus some other tricks I'll get to later.
+The models are then further trained using [IMPALA](https://arxiv.org/abs/1802.01561) and [population-based training](https://arxiv.org/abs/1807.01281), plus some other tricks I'll get to later.
 This is called the AlphaStar League.
 Within the population, each agent is given a slightly different reward function, some of which involve learning to beat specific agents